oracle/graal/truffle/docs/DSLGuidelines.md

 For Code-paths that are performance sensitive in the interpreter:
 * The footprint increase may be justified by the performance
 * Use the handwritten lazily initialized `@Child` field pattern if applicable
-* Refactor the code to avoid such situation
+* If possible restructure the code to avoid such situation

 ## Avoid generating cached, uncached, and inline variant of one node

-Nodes that have all the 3 variants generated seem to cause problems to the SVM heuristics and calls to their `execute` method are sometimes not devirtualized.
+If possible avoid having all three variants, because it increases the PE code footprint.